 Up until 1938, the Watchtower title included the words Herald of Christ's Presence.

 In 1939, the title of the January 1st issue changed to The Watchtower and Herald of Christ’s Kingdom.
 On March 1st, 1939 the word Christ was removed and replaced with Jehovah.
 To this day it is now The Watchtower Announcing Jehovah's Kingdom.

-It is interesting to understand why it was originally taught that Jesus is a God worthy of our worship and prayers.
+It is important to understand why Watchtower originally taught that Jesus is worthy of our worship and prayers.